Odion Ighalo: Manchester United close to agreeing loan extension for striker

 Manchester United are close to agreeing a loan extension for striker Odion Ighalo.

-United remain in talks with Ighalo's parent club Shanghai Shenhua, and it is hoped a deal can be agreed before the striker's current loan deal expires on Sunday.
+United remain in talks with Ighalo's parent club Shanghai Shenhua, and it is hoped a deal can be agreed before the striker's current loan deal expires at midnight on Sunday.

 The proposed loan extension will run until the end of January, when Ighalo will return to Shanghai.